This post is a guide for reading chapter one of Paulo Freire’s Pedagogy of the Oppressed.

 His work also provides a helpful philosophy for people who want to become an ally to oppressed people everywhere.

 I often teach Freire’s most influential work, Pedagogy of the Oppressed, in my college ethics classes.
-I am always amazed at what happens when we read this book together in class.
+I always love what happens when we read this book together in class.
 (You can read about two such times here and here.)

 Oppression Still Exists